 More and more federal appeals courts are rejecting restrictive interpretations of the False Claims Act and are allowing the government to proceed with FCA claims where the connection between the fraud and the claim for payment is more tenuous.
 The recognition of implied certification theories of liability are on the rise across the circuits, including in the Fourth Circuit, and is providing an expanded basis for the government to pursue claims against federal contractors.

-This article by TELG managing principal R. Scott Oswald and TELG principal & general counsel Nicholas Woodfield was published by Westlaw Journal Government Contract on August 3, 2015.
+TELG managing principal R. Scott Oswald and TELG principal & general counsel Nicholas Woodfield was published by Westlaw Journal Government Contract on August 3, 2015.

 Pulling back the ‘Triple Canopy’ on implied-certification claims under the False Claims Act